 This was a time of high unemployment so seeing men down and hanging out on street corners was sadly not a rare sight.
 This could have been anywhere in the UK in the late 70s, early 80’s.
 The lady looks beaten and worn out.

-There was always young kids running around and playing unaccompanied by adults in those days.
+There were always young kids running around and playing unaccompanied by adults in those days.
 It was normally the older children who had to look after their kid brothers and sisters, much to their displeasure I remember.

 This is my friend Danny Holloway who was the drummer in our band, we were all from Hoxton and were called ‘The Numbers’ hence the numbers written on the guitar.